Cliques and a new measure of clustering: with application to U.S. domestic airlines: Introduction

 where a \emph{connected triple} is a set of three distinct nodes $u$, $v$ and $w$, such that at least two of the possible edges between them exist.
-In other words, how often are an individual's friends also friends with one another, on average, across the entire network?
-Since $C(3)$ is based upon connected triples of nodes, it is natural to ask whether a similar measure can be derived for any number of nodes.
-In this paper, we make the following specific contributions: \begin{itemize}
+In a social network this measures how often an individual's ``friends'' are also friends with one another, on average, across the entire network.
+An alternative measure of clustering, the \emph{average clustering coefficient}, takes a different approach to (\ref{eq:clustering}) and is computed locally for each node, and then averaged across all nodes.\footnote{Overall clustering (\ref{eq:clustering}) assigns the same weight to every triangle in the graph.
+Average clustering gives each node the same weight.
+Since high-degree nodes may be adjacent to more triangles than low-degree nodes, overall and average clustering can give different values.} We focus on overall clustering (transitivity) in this paper.